buildcleancodes/Derrick-s-First-HTML-PART2-UPDATES-/README.md

        <li>ADDING BUTTONS</li>
     <hr>
     </ol>
     <p>This is my first coding project, so my intentions isn't to make this one super fancy.
 You will see my growth as I continue to implement what I learn in future projects.
-See you on the next project!
+See you on the next update!
     </p>
     <figcaption>Thanks For Reading My First HTML CODE!<figcaption>
     <img src="https://github.com/user-attachments/assets/78e6b4fc-d9d9-4364-bee4-26f68588855b" alt="Software Team Celebrating" width="1200" height="680">